Giorgio Morandi: Exhibitions

-Other notable exhibitions of Morandi's work have been held at the David Zwirner Gallery in New York (2015 and 2025); the Center for Italian Modern Art in New York (2016); the Museum of Grenoble (2021); and the Royal Palace of Milan (2023–24).
-An exhibition pairing paintings by Morandi with those of Old Masters he admired, including Crespi and Zurbarán, was staged at the Guggenheim Museum Bilbao in 2019.
+Other notable exhibitions of Morandi's work have been held at the David Zwirner Gallery in New York (2015 and 2025); the Museum of Grenoble (2021); the Estorick Collection of Modern Italian Art in London (2023); and the Royal Palace of Milan (2023–24).
+The 2025 David Zwirner exhibition, curated by Alice Ensabella and organized with the Magnani-Rocca Foundation, presented works from across Morandi's six-decade career and was described by the gallery as one of the largest New York exhibitions devoted to Morandi since the 2008 Metropolitan Museum retrospective.